gocodebox/lifterlms/readme.txt

 Requires at least: 5.9
 Tested up to: 6.3
 Requires PHP: 7.4
-Stable tag: 7.4.2
+Stable tag: 7.5.0

 Complete e-learning platform to sell online courses, protect lessons, offer memberships, and quiz students.

 == Description ==
-LifterLMS is a secure WordPress LMS plugin packed with features to easily create & sell courses online.
+LifterLMS is a secure easy-to-use WordPress LMS plugin packed with features to easily create & sell courses online.

-Transform your WordPress website into a professional eLearning platform with every feature you could possibly need from your LMS.
+Transform your WordPress website into a professional eLearning platform with every customizable feature you could possibly need from your LMS.

-+ **Intuitive LMS Course Builder:** Create Courses, Sections, Interactive Lessons with Rich Content Including Multimedia and Videos
++ **Intuitive LMS Course Builder:** Create Courses, Sections, and Interactive Lessons with Rich Content Including Multimedia and Videos
 + **Track Student Progress:** In-Depth Reporting, Create Timed or Open Quizzes, Drip Content, Add Prerequisites, Analyze Progress, and Award Certificates
 + **Complete Ecommerce Platform:** Built-in Gateway Integration for Stripe and PayPal With Memberships and Subscriptions Including Single or Group Enrollment
 + **Community and Social Learning:** Integrate a Community Forum or Discussion Area, Add Multiple Instructors, and Display Course Reviews for Social Proof